-- 1. For 2-day face-to-face board meetings, board members will be provided a single occupancy hotel room. - 2.
-A board meeting held in conjunction with another AAUWMI function will be considered a two-day meeting.
+1. For 2-day face-to-face board meetings, board members will be provided a single occupancy hotel room.

-- Members living more than 125 miles from the meeting site, and those with extenuating circumstances, may be provided overnight accommodations upon prior request or may be reimbursed. - 4.
+- 2. A board meeting held in conjunction with another AAUWMI function will be considered a two-day meeting. - Members living more than 125 miles from the meeting site, and those with extenuating circumstances, may be provided overnight accommodations upon prior request or may be reimbursed. - 4.
 Face-to-face meetings will begin no earlier than 9:00 am EST and finish no later than 5:00 pm EST to allow adequate driving time, unless approved by motion of the board. - 5.
 In the event of unexpected bad weather that would make driving hazardous, the AAUWMI Board President may make the decision to convert to an electronic meeting or provide overnight accommodations for members wishing them, if available. - 6.
 In order for a one-day meeting to be cost effective, both in terms of member's time and expenses, one-day meetings may be held by electronic means or in a location close to the majority of the board members' homes. - 7.
 Meals will be provided if they occur during face-to-face meetings.
 Lunch and dinner meal costs may be reimbursed at the maximum of \$35 per day if they occur during travel time or when overnights are required for face-to-face meetings.
 Meals within an allowed amount will be reimbursed after a voucher and receipt are turned in. - 8.
-The state services manager and government relations coordinator will not participate in board meetings.
+Contracted individuals will not participate in board meetings.
 Board members, however, may request that they be in attendance if logistical support is needed.
-The state services manager and government relations coordinator may also request to be on the agenda for board meetings.
+Contracted individuals may also request to be on the agenda for board meetings.